purplebugs/fantasticelastic/docs/es1.md

 ## How

-This hobby site will introduce you to different data sets and show how to use Elasticsearch to make data searchable helping you organise and analyse your data in meaningful ways.
+This hobby site will introduce you to different data sets and show how to use Elasticsearch to make data searchable helping you organise and analyse your data in meaningful ways 🔦

-It will also show you how to create visualisations to present your data in fun, clever and intuitive ways.
+It will also show you how to create visualisations to present your data in fun, clever and intuitive ways 📊

-Though, for now there are no examples as it is a "skeleton site".
-"Coming soon" as they say...
+Though, for now there are no examples as it is a "skeleton site" 😇

+"Coming soon" as they say... 😅

 ## When